Wykks/ngx-mapbox-gl/README.md

 So the error is pretty clear: `Function calls are not supported in decorators but 'NgxMapboxGLModule' was called`.

 #### Solution
-To solve this problem we simply need to provide the *accessToken* via module configuration rather than how you would normally do:
+To solve this problem, we simply need to provide the *accessToken* via module configuration rather than how you would normally do:

 ```ts
 import {